-GOP Rep. Doug Collins confirms bid for Georgia Senate
+Rep. Collins confirms Georgia Senate bid, prompting fiery rebuke from GOP group

-Rep. Doug Collins, R-Ga., confirmed on "Fox & Friends" Wednesday morning that he will run for U.S. Senate in a November special election, challenging incumbent GOP Sen. Kelly Loeffler, who was appointed to her seat last year by Georgia Gov. Brian Kemp.
+Rep. Doug Collins, R-Ga., confirmed on "Fox & Friends" Wednesday morning that he will run for U.S. Senate in a November special election, challenging incumbent GOP Sen. Kelly Loeffler -- a move that drew a stunning rebuke from the organization tasked with defending the Republican Senate majority.

-The Atlanta Journal-Constitution and Politico originally reported Collins was planning to announce a run, but Collins confirmed his plans on Fox News.
+"We're in for the Georgia Senate race down here.
+I've still got a lot of work left to do to help this president finish this impeachment out, and we're going to make a bigger announcement down here in Georgia," he told the "Fox & Friends" hosts.

+The National Republican Senatorial Committee, however, slammed Collins for what it said was an ill-advised and self-centered bid for higher office.

 Collins will join a special election field that includes Loeffler and two Democrats, with a third Democrat likely to announce a run as well.
 The special election rules pit all candidates against each other – regardless of party – with a runoff in January if no candidate secures a majority of votes.

+Loeffler was appointed to her seat last year by Georgia Gov. Brian Kemp, bucking President Trump, whose preferred choice for the seat previously held by retired Sen. Johnny Isakson, also a Republican, was Collins.

-Collins' entrance into the race makes a runoff far more likely, which could potentially decide the balance of the Senate.
+Collins' entrance into the race makes a runoff far more likely, which could potentially decide the balance of the Senate in a vote held in January, a month when most people are not accustomed to going to the polls.

+The Atlanta Journal-Constitution and Politico originally reported Collins was planning to announce a run, but Collins first confirmed his plans on Fox News.

-Collins, a staunch supporter of President Trump during the impeachment saga, is likely to try to ride the president's popularity within the Republican Party to victory.
-Trump favored Collins over Loeffler last year when Gov. Kemp was deciding who would replace the retiring Sen. Johnny Isakson, also a Republican.
+A staunch supporter of Trump through the impeachment saga, Collins is likely to try to ride the president's popularity within the Republican Party to victory.
+Trump favored Collins over Loeffler last year when Gov. Kemp was deciding who would replace the outgoing incumbent.

 Loeffler, a wealthy co-owner of the WNBA franchise Atlanta Dream, has said she will spend $20 million to retain her seat.